Telecanal: Programming

-Controversy
+Original programming was halted in the early 2010s; after the ADN TV experiment in 2016, Chilean programming was limited to Caminando Chile'segments.

+Controversies

 In July 2005, Compañía Chilena de Comunicaciones (former frequency owner) sold the signal to Alfa Tres.
 Jaime Cuadrado, owner of Alfa Tres, is the former commercial manager of Canal 13 and a personal friend of Mario Kreuzberger (Don Francisco (television host)).
 Alejandro Martinez, owner of VidaVisión, initiated a lawsuit against Compañía Chilena de Comunicaciones alleging fraud.

 Also, Jaime Cuadrado has ties with Mexican media mogul Remigio Ángel González, owner of Red Televisión.
 It has even been stated that González is the actual owner of the station.
 Ownership of more than one television station is forbidden by Chilean law to avoid a horizontal monopoly.

 A 2017 report by El Mostrador exposed the illegal operation held by Albavisión at the time of the Panama Papers.
 La Red, its sister channel, was owned by Global Holding Properties Corporation, registered in the British Virgin Islands.
 The National Television Council investigated the two licenses regarding an infraction of existing laws.
-Such investigation could have lead to Telecanal's closure, but nothing ultimately happened.
+Such investigation could have led to Telecanal's closure, but nothing ultimately happened.